liangqing/PacProxy/README.md

 PacProxy
 ========

-A proxy server that use PAC file to choose how to forward request
+A proxy server that use PAC file to decide how to forward request